Essential oils and pets: Everything you need to know

-A 2009 study investigated the effects of applying lavender oil topically to the ears of beagles.
+A 2009 study investigated the effects of lavender oil on beagles.
 The study found that the average heart rate of the dogs was lower when treated with lavender oil.
 This shows that lavender oil could have a calming effect on some dogs.
 However, more research is needed to prove this definitively.

 Lemongrass oil: The natural pest deterrent

-Peppermint oil: Soothing, energising and deterring, all at once
+Peppermint oil: Soothing, energizing and deterring all at once

-Peppermint has a strong aroma, but it is also one of the safest essential oils to use with your dog.
-Diffusing the aroma can help energise an old, tired dog.
-When applied topically, it can soothe tired, sore muscles and joints.
-And finally, peppermint is another great natural flea deterrent.
+Although peppermint has a strong aroma, it is also one of the safest essential oils to use with your dog.
+Diffusing the aroma can help energize an old, tired dog.
+And peppermint is another great natural flea deterrent.
 In fact, you’ll often find it in dog shampoos and flea repellents.